Orasund/littleWorldPuzzler/devlog3.md

 This concept would have been quite easy to pull off in the old version of the game.
 But this time im not sure how i can achive this mechanic with just 2 rules.
 So i have to get a bit creative.

-**Rules (Wolf)**
+**Rules (🐺Wolf)**
-* Wolfs reproduce when next to 4 Rabbits
+* 🐺Wolfs reproduce when next to 4 🐰Rabbits
-* Wolfs die if not next to rabbits
+* 🐺Wolfs die if not next to 🐰rabbits

 Now this might look good, but the rabbit isn't killed.
-So now i have to go back to the rabbit and change the rule for killing a rabbit
+So now i have to go back to the rabbit and change the rule for killing it

-**Rules (Rabbit)**
+**Rules (🐰Rabbit)**
-* Rabbits reproduce when next to at least 2 trees
+* 🐰Rabbits reproduce when next to at least 2 🌳trees
-* Rabbits turn into wolfs when next to wolfs.
+* 🐰Rabbits turn into 🐺wolfs when next to 🐺wolfs.

 ---